-Valuation of mineral projects, Canada
+Valuation of mineral projects, Finland

 Current market turbulence has increased the need to understand the interrelationship between technical and financial risk.
 The key consideration is the intrinsic value of a mineral project.
 Where current market conditions undervalue the true long-term worth of assets, which is then reflected in low share prices, strategic planning can identify opportunities.
 The ability to secure debt finance for both development and acquisitions for advanced projects allows greater strategic flexibility.
 Understanding how this impact on the valuation of projects also permits an objective approach to determining levels of gearing.
 This is relevant to both the investment banking and mining communities.
 The Valuation of Mineral Projects course is designed to address these issues.